Yandex Cloud

 What roles do I needWhat roles do I need

-The table below lists the roles required to perform a particular action.
-You can always assign a role offering more permissions than the one specified.
+The table below lists the roles required for specific actions.
+You can always assign a role with more permissions.
 For example, you can assign the editor role instead of viewer.

 Any operations with a network load balancer that has a public IP address require the load-balancer.admin role.
-In networks hosting target groups, you can use the vpc.publicAdmin role instead.
-Operations on the internal network load balancer require the load-balancer.privateAdmin role and operations on its target groups, the load-balancer.privateAdmin or compute.admin role.
+In networks hosting target groups, you may have the vpc.publicAdmin role instead.
+To manage the internal network load balancer, you need the load-balancer.privateAdmin role and to manage its target groups, the load-balancer.privateAdmin or compute.admin role.

-Operations on target groups located in subnets which do not have the specified administrative roles require the vpc.user role for those subnets.
+To manage target groups in subnets lacking the specified administrative roles, you need the vpc.user role for those subnets.

 Action Methods Required roles